acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 - `accepted_values`
 - `relationships`

-Other that those above, custom tests can also be created as queries.
+Other than those above, custom tests can also be created as queries.
 Here is an example of test:

 ```yml
 - name: stg_yellow_tripdata